alba-lang/lang-spec/sphinx/source/lang-elems/pattern-match.rst

 ------------------------

-Case splitting of a variable occurs if we have two subsequent clauses with a focal point where one has a constructor at the focal point and the other has a variable at the focal point.
+Case splitting of a variable occurs if we have two subsequent clauses with a focal point where the first one has a constructor at the focal point and the other has a variable at the focal point.

 Examples of overlapping clauses::